A paradigm shift for the future's thermal management devices through radical innovation in new materials and additive manufacturing

 Thermal management is in strong need of new material innovation.
 Stunningly, large data centres spend up to 40% of their total energy consumption to run the cooling system.
 Other examples include the cooling of electronics and the thermal control of electric vehicle batteries.

-The development of innovative solutions is hindered by unsolved problems in heat removal and transport.
-While the design aspect of thermal control devices has achieved significant advancements, it is already under pressure.
+Here, the development of innovative solutions is hindered by unsolved problems related to heat removal and transport.
+The design aspect of thermal control devices has achieved significant progress but is already under pressure.

 Need for New Materials